Piku: Plot

 The group finally reaches Kolkata, where Bhashkor's younger brother and sister-in-law still reside in Champakunj, and Bhashkor asks Rana to stay for a day.
 Piku and Rana spend time with each other in the city and gradually grow close.
 Rana also subtly hints Piku to not sell Champakunj during a discussion.
 The next day, Rana leaves Kolkata after advising Bhashkor to stop his eccentricities which he eventually agrees to.
 Piku changes her mind and decides not to sell Champakunj.
 Meanwhile, Bhashkor's sudden desire for bicycling increases after Dr. Srivastava gives him the news of a Japanese bicyclist having died at the age of 99.
 Believing that he will also live a long life by doing so, Bhashkor ends up bicycling through a part of the city alone, leaving everyone tensed since Bhashkor did not inform anyone about it.
 When Bhashkor returns, Piku berates him for eating street food and for being irresponsible, but Bhashkor simply states that his constipation is cleared, and that he that needs to bicycle every day.
 He also remembers Rana having advised him to eat everything and not to be dependent on anyone.
 Piku is secretly happy but does not emote much.

 The next day, everyone discovers that Bhashkor has died in his sleep, probably from sleep apnea or cardiac arrhythmia.
 Piku states that Bhashkor always wished for a peaceful death, and that his only health problem was constipation which was also cleared on the day before his death.
 She returns to Delhi, where she arranges Bhashkor's funeral.
-While there, Dr. Srivastava reveals to Piku that Sayyed, too, has constipation and Bhashkor was aware about it for a long time, causing Piku to break up with Sayyed.
+While there, Dr. Srivastava reveals to Piku that Sayyed, too, has constipation and Bhashkor was aware about it for a long time, causing Piku to get annoyed with Sayyed.
 A few days later, Piku pays up whatever due she owes Rana and he appreciates her for having taken care of her father like an ideal daughter.
 Piku renames her Delhi residence "Bhashkor Villa" in her father's memory, and the maid, who had left due to Bhashkor's tantrums, returns to work.
 The film ends with a scene of Piku playing badminton with Rana in the courtyard in front of her house.